 Become the artist/scholar in residence at the Parsons Center next winter.
 Find out more.

-Credit courses cost the current tuition and fees rate, plus additional fees including the cost of lodging, meals and transportation.
+Credit courses cost the current tuition and fees rate and a program fee (includes lodging).
 To find out if financial aid can help with housing and transportation costs, contact the Office of Financial Aid at 734.487.0455.

 There are also three large canvas tents each with two heavy-duty cots accommodating six.
 The tents do not have electricity, so a head lamp is recommended.
 Each class determines their own meal plan for the week, however, in most classes, you'll take care of your own breakfast and lunch.
 Dinner is typically communal style, cooked by members of the class.
 Trips into Traverse City and Lake Ann allow adequate access to groceries.